pagkly/Zed/Investopedia/Investing/CAPM.md

 The CML and efficient frontier may be difficult to define, but it illustrates an important concept for investors: there is a trade-off between increased return and increased risk.
 Because it isn’t possible to perfectly build a portfolio that fits on the CML, it is more common for investors to take on too much risk as they seek additional return.

 In the following chart, you can see two portfolios that have been constructed to fit along the efficient frontier.
-Portfolio A is expected to return 8% per year and has a 10% [standard deviation](https://www.investopedia.com/terms/s/standarddeviation.asp) or risk level.
-Portfolio B is expected to return 10% per year but has a 16% standard deviation.
+Portfolio A is expected to return 8% per year and has a 10% [[[Standard Deviation]]](https://www.investopedia.com/terms/s/standarddeviation.asp) or risk level.
+Portfolio B is expected to return 10% per year but has a 16% [[Standard Deviation]].
 The risk of portfolio B rose faster than its expected returns.

 Image by Julie Bang © Investopedia 2019